Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Your doctor has prescribed a high-fiber diet for you.
+Your health care provider has prescribed a high-fiber diet for you.
 Fiber is what gives strength and structure to plants.
 Most grains, beans, vegetables, and fruits contain fiber.
 Foods rich in fiber are often low in calories and fat, but they fill you up more.
 These foods may also reduce the risk of certain health problems.

 There are two types of fiber: